macrobotics/BOSS/README.md

 ## Workers (RaspberryPi)
 ### Hardware Configuration
+1. Connect RPi to wired ethernet.
-Download 2013-05-25-wheezy-raspbian.img.
+2. Download 2013-05-25-wheezy-raspbian.img.

     wget http://downloads.raspberrypi.org/images/raspbian/2013-05-25-wheezy-raspbian/2013-05-25-wheezy-raspbian.zip

-Unzip the image:
+3. Unzip the image:

     unzip 2013-05-25-wheezy-raspbian.zip

-Unmount all partitions of the SD card:
+4. Unmount all partitions of the SD card:

     sudo umount /dev/mmcblk0p*

-From the directory of the image file (this will take a while):
+5. From the directory of the image file (this will take a while):

     dd bs=4M if=2013-05-25-wheezy-raspbian.img of=/dev/mmcblk0

-The first time the device is booted, it will prompt to set configurations.
+6. The first time the device is booted, it will prompt to set configurations or run this command:
-This process can be repeated later with the command:

     raspi-config

-When in the configuration editor, the following are ideal settings:
+7. When in the configuration editor, the following are ideal settings:

-1. Keyboard layout? --> English US
+    Keyboard layout? --> English US
-2. Overclocking? --> High
+    Overclocking? --> High
-3. SSH? --> Enable
+    SSH? --> Enable
-4. Desktop on Boot? --> Disable
+    Desktop on Boot? --> Disable
-5. Memory Split --> 256MB
+    Memory Split --> 256MB

-### Worker's 'Software
+### Install Worker's Software
-To install the system, simply execute INSTALL.sh from the BOSS/ directory:
+To install a fresh system, simply execute INSTALL.sh from the BOSS/ directory:

     sh INSTALL.sh

+### Updating Controller
+1. Copy the newest version of Controller.ino and Makefile in /home/pi.

+    scp Controller.ino Makefile pi@green:/home/pi

+2. Change to the build directory (assuming files are in /home/pi) then clean it:

+    cd /home/pi
+    make clean

+3. Compile the code:

+    make

+4. Upload the compiled code:

+    make upload

+### Updating Worker.py
+1. Copy the newest version of Worker.py in /home/pi

+    scp Worker.py pi@green:/home/pi